hyoin-an/DQP/README.md

 This repository contains code for implementing Markov Chain Monte Carlo (MCMC) simulations for simultaneous quantile regression using a binary DQP.
 To accommodate diverse modeling needs with DQP, various code versions have been provided and uploaded.

+Version 1 is the code for the canonical version of DQP.
+More examples and results to come for the other versions.

 #### Table of contents

 * [ver 1.
 Canonical DQP](https://github.com/hyoin-an/DQP#ver-1-canonical-dqp)